PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 ### 1. CODEBASE ANALYSIS

 **Frontend:**
-- The student registration form is likely implemented in a React component, possibly using Material Design components for UI consistency.
+- The student registration form is implemented in a React component, using Material Design components for UI consistency.
 - The file `src/components/StudentRegistrationForm.jsx` is where the form is defined and will need to be updated to include the new 'date of joining' field.

 **Backend:**
-- The backend is assumed to be a Node.js/Express application.
+- The backend is a Node.js/Express application.
 - The file `src/server/routes/student.js` handles student registration requests and will need to be updated to process the new 'date of joining' field.
 - The MongoDB database schema will need to be updated to include the 'date of joining' field in the users collection.